 CEWA acknowledges that uniform purchasing is a potentially high-risk area, both with regards to cotton growing and garment manufacturing.
-Throughout 2023, uniform purchasing continued to be managed individually by Catholic schools.
+Uniform purchasing continues to be managed individually by Catholic schools.
 However, the development of the procurement system incorporated an overhaul of the supplier onboarding and categorising, to allow for identification of high-risk categories, including uniform suppliers.
 This will enable CEWA to continue to develop strategies to mitigate supplier risks.

-CEWA has identified, through a procurement review, that the CEWA office purchases a wide range of goods and services, including the areas listed below:
+CEWA has identified, through a procurement review, that the CEWA offices purchase a wide range of goods and services, including the areas listed below: